Pipe recovery operations

-Pipe recovery is a specific wireline operation used in the oil and gas industry, when the drill string becomes stuck downhole.
+Pipe recovery is a specific wireline operation used in the oil and gas industry, when the drill string becomes stuck downhole and prevents the drill rig from operating.
+Pipe recovery is the process by which the location of the stuck pipe is identified, and the free pipe is separated from the stuck pipe either by a backoff or a chemical cut.
+There are various causes of stuck pipes.
+Free point tools, backing off, and pipe cutting are used in pipe recovery.

+Background

 Stuck pipe prevents the drill rig from continuing operations.
-This results in costly downtime, ranging anywhere from $10,000-1,000,000 per day of downtime, therefore it is critical to resolve the problem as quickly as possible.
-Pipe recovery is the process by which the location of the stuck pipe is identified, and the free pipe is separated from the stuck pipe either by a backoff or a chemical cut.
-This allows fishing tools to subsequently be run down hole to latch onto and remove the stuck pipe.
+This results in costly downtime, ranging anywhere from $10,000–$1,000,000 per day of downtime, therefore it is critical to resolve the problem as quickly as possible.